Slaxxis/MarketBind/CONTRIBUTING.md

 ## Thank You!

-Thank you for your interest in contributing to MarketBind!
+Thank you for your interest in contributing to Marketbind!
 Your contributions are valuable and appreciated.